eonk/dar_book/docs/06-hypothesis_testing.md

 ## Comparing means across two groups (the t test)

 Let's elaborate with our example.
 Our research question is whether women are more afraid of crime.
 We are going to test a non-directional hypothesis and use an alpha level of .05.
-The test we use in this case is the t test, which relies in the t Student distribution introduced last week.
+The test we use in this case is the t test, which relies in the Student's t-distribution introduced last week.
 This test makes a number of assumptions that we need to check first.

 This t test makes a number of assumptions: